 Effective December 20, 2021, the notional financing cost on each day was set equal to the daily SOFR rate on that day plus a fixed spread.
-Prior to that date, the notional financing cost was calculated based on overnight USD LIBOR rates.
+Prior to that date, the notional financing cost was calculated as a composite rate of interest intended to track the overnight rate of return of a notional position in a 3-month time deposit in U.S. dollars, calculated by reference to 2-month and 3-month USD LIBOR rates.

 In June 2017, the Federal Reserve Bank of New York's Alternative Reference Rates Committee (the "ARRC") announced SOFR as its recommended alternative to U.S. dollar LIBOR.
 However, the composition and characteristics of SOFR are not the same as those of U.S. dollar LIBOR.
 SOFR is a broad Treasury repo financing rate that represents overnight secured funding transactions and is not the economic equivalent of U.S. dollar LIBOR.
 While SOFR is a secured rate, U.S. dollar LIBOR is an unsecured rate.
 In addition, while SOFR currently is an overnight rate only, U.S. dollar LIBOR is a forward-looking rate that represents interbank funding for a specified term.
 As a result, there can be no assurance that SOFR will perform in the same way as U.S. dollar LIBOR would have at any time, including, without limitation, as a result of changes in interest and yield rates in the market, bank credit risk, market volatility or global or regional economic, financial, political, regulatory, judicial or other events.
 For the same reasons, SOFR is not expected to be a comparable substitute, successor or replacement for U.S. dollar LIBOR.
 The fixed spread added to SOFR in calculating the notional financing cost is arbitrary and will negatively affect the performance of the Index.

 The change to the notional financing cost may adversely affect the performance of the Index and the value of the notes, as the notional financing cost derived from daily SOFR rates plus a spread may be greater, perhaps significantly, than the notional financing cost that would have been derived from the relevant LIBOR rates.
 In addition, this change may affect the composition of the Index after the effective date of the change, which may adversely affect the performance of the Index and the value of the notes.
 Moreover, the performance of the Index prior to December 20, 2021 does not reflect this change.
 The Index lacked any operating history with the new notional financing cost methodology prior to December 20, 2021 and may perform in unanticipated ways.
 Investors in the notes should bear this difference in mind when evaluating the historical data shown in this pricing supplement.
-For additional risk considerations relating to the notional financing cost, see "Annex B - Additional Risk Considerations Relating to the Notional Financing Cost" in this pricing supplement.